collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### How to Create a Branch

+Let's go back to the screenshot of editing a file in GitHub.
+There is a radial button you can choose to indicate you want to create a new branch.
+There is also a place to give the branch a new name.

 You can also create and work on branches in your local development environment, which I will show you later.